The Soul's Malady and

 grieved may depart for a time, and carry away all its honey out of the hive,

 leaving the soul in darkness (Isaiah 50:10).
-But every of grieving
+But every grieving of

 the Spirit is not the sin against the Holy Spirit.
 When a child of